Shyft Network (SHFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shyft Network Historical Price

-According to the latest data gathered on Shyft Network live price page, the current price of Shyft Network is 0USD.
-The circulating supply of Shyft Network(SHFT) is 2.23B SHFT , giving it a market capitalization of $798.70K.
+According to the latest data gathered on Shyft Network live price page, the current price of Shyft Network is 0.00044856USD.
+The circulating supply of Shyft Network(SHFT) is 2.23B SHFT , giving it a market capitalization of $1.00M.

 The Shyft Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHFT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.